alexkchew/interplay2020acsnano/README.md

 ## 3. Generating published images

 This is in a work of progress - still updating this page!
-Estimated time of completion: December 2021
+Estimated time of completion: May 2022